RobertFacundo/photographyPortfolio/README.md

 🔗 **Live Demo:** https://photography-portfolio-template-taupe.vercel.app/

 This is a responsive, modern front-end photography portfolio built with React.
 It's designed to showcase a collection of images in an interactive and visually appealing way, providing a seamless Browse experience for users.

-The project emphasizes clean code, reusable components, and dynamic layout management, making it an ideal template for photographers or artists to present their work online.
+-The project emphasizes clean code, reusable components, and dynamic layout management, making it an ideal template for photographers or artists to present their work online.
 ---

 ### 🚀 Tech Stack